-There are many typical dishes in and around Rome, among the most famous are Carbonara, Cacio e Pepe, Amatriciana and Gricia.
+There are many typical dishes in and around Rome, among the most famous are the traditional pasta alla Carbonara, Cacio e Pepe and Amatriciana.

 Often known as the ‘white Amatriciana’, Pasta Alla Gricia is an excellent example of a very simple but extraordinarily tasty recipe.

 Since this is a simple first course made with few ingredients, for the recipe to succeed perfectly, they all have to be cooked in an excellent way.

 In this way you will got a gricia to lick your lips.

 In our recipe we propose the short pasta version of rigatoni alla Gricia.

 Ideal for a tasty lunch, it remains one of the fast recipes most loved by those who have little time to dedicate in the kitchen as the process for its realization is particularly short.

 The recipe for pasta alla gricia is, in fact, one of the easiest to make, just the time to cook the pasta in plenty of salted water and season it and you get a delicious result.

 Pasta Alla Gricia Recipe: Super Fast & Easy Recipe